Arlington VA Assault & Battery in Virginia refers to two distinct crimes.

 Virginia law gives special protection to the teacher.

-Under code 18.2-27(D), any person who commits battery of teacher, principal, assistant principal, or guidance and counselor, even when there is no injury, faces a sentence between 15 days and one year in jail.
+Under code 18.2-27(D), any person who commits battery of a teacher, principal, assistant principal, or guidance and counselor, even when there is no injury, faces a sentence between 15 days and one year in jail.

 Virginia law protects doctors and nurses.

-However, the protection only holds when the health care worker is at work.
+However, the protection only holds when the healthcare worker is at work.
 At home, battery and assault against a doctor or a nurse are the same as every other person.